RikuAvelar/theorem/Readme.md

 # Description

-A tool for managing registered node apps through supervisor, monit and paypal
+A tool for managing registered apps in supervisor and monit.
+Designed primarily for node apps, it can also be used to register other applications with the right settings.

 # Usage